BantaChristopher/DnD-quest-for-glory/README.md

-# flight-quest
+# DnD: Quest for Glory!

 # APIS:
-VRBO - Key:
-Duffel - Key:
-TripAdvisor - Key:
+Dungeons and Dragons
+ChatGPT

 # CONCEPT:
-We will provide a service to the user that when they input a city they want to travel to, they will get back results of the cheapest flights, hotels, house-bookings, attractions, car rentals.
+We will allow a user to create thrilling stories with tales beyond your wildest dreams!
+Choose your class, race, equipment to bring along, and what monsters you want to take down!

 # TIMELINE:
 7/12: Project planning